Jay Scheib

 Jay Scheib (born October 6, 1969) is an American stage director, playwright, and artist known for his contemporary productions of both classical and new plays and operas.
-He is a Professor of Music and Theater Arts and director of the Program in Theater Arts at the Massachusetts Institute of Technology where he teaches performance media, motion theater, media and methods, and introduction to directing.
-Scheib has been a regular guest professor at the Mozarteum, Thomas Bernhard Institut, Abteilung für Regie und Schauspiel in Salzburg, Austria, where he conducts an annual "viewpoints and composition" studio.
+He is a Professor of Music and Theater Arts and chairs the Music & Theater Arts programs at the Massachusetts Institute of Technology where he teaches performance media, live cinema performance, directing, motion theater, augmenting opera, and beyond the expanded cinema.
+Scheib has been a regular guest professor at the Mozarteum, Thomas Bernhard Institut, Abteilung für Regie und Schauspiel in Salzburg, Austria, where he conducted an annual "viewpoints and composition" studio.

 Biography

 Early career

 Scheib was born in Shenandoah, Iowa and attended the University of Minnesota.
 In 1997 he entered Columbia University School of the Arts from where he later received his Master of Fine Arts degree in Theater Directing.
 He began his career in Minneapolis, Minnesota with a 1991 production of Antonin Artaud's Le Jet du Sang followed by a commission from the International Festival of Free Theaters in Szeged, Hungary where Scheib was to premiere The Seasonal.
 He went on to co-found The American Theater Institute, which eventually became The Arcade Studio.
 Productions here included: The Kingdom, The Suicide, Poems for the Theater, The Device Machine, Lendra // Revolute, John Day, Galileo Sidereal, Witkacy's The Madman and the Nun, Heiner Müller's Mommsen's Block, The Battle (Die Schlacht), Prolegomenon, and Pickaxe.